+Conditions on Repurchases

-Conditions on repurchases: You will have a right to require the issuer to repurchase the securities from you, but this right is qualified by restrictions in the Company's Articles and a discount if redeemed within 5 years.
+You will have a right to require the issuer to repurchase the securities from you, but this right is qualified by restrictions in the Company's Articles, including, among other things, determination of the redemption price, limitations on the number of redemptions and timing thereof.
 As a result, you might not receive the amount of proceeds that you want.
 See Item 5.1 - "Terms of Securities".